What Is Income Received in Advance?

-If a business has already received a payment for a service, which it has not rendered by the year-end, then such an income received in advance and should be excluded from that year’s Profit & Loss Account.
-This adjustment resembles, in principle, to prepaid expense adjustment.
+If a business has received a payment for a service that it has not rendered by the year-end, then this is considered income received in advance.

-To show that on 31 December 2019, there exists a current liability on Mr. John’s part.
+- To show that on 31 December 2019, there is a current liability on Mr. Jones’ part

-The journal entry required to accommodate incomes received in advance is:
+The entry made in the journal to accommodate income received in advance is as follows:

-Cr.: Advance Incomes account (a newly opened account) with the amount of unearned income.
+- Cr.: Advance income account (a newly opened account) with the amount of unearned income

-In Mr. John’s case the journal entry would be:
+In Mr. Jones’ case, the journal entry would be:

-The effect of the above journal entry would be two folds:
+The effect of the above journal entry is twofold: